Formal ECT Courses

 Qualified Data Analyst per EPRI S/G Guidelines, Appendix G, Level IIA/QDA *

-This specialized Steam Generator training and testing covers the same materials as ETS-300.
+This specialized Steam Generator training and testing covers the same materials as ETS-300 but is specific to PWR Steam Generator inspection data.
 All data interpretation is performed on advanced computer-based systems.
 Both the written and practical examinations are created and graded using dedicated software.
 Instruction includes 40 hours of classroom theory and practical “hands-on” training: 40 hours are required for the EC data evaluation.
-Prerequisite: Completion of ETS-300 or equivalent and at least one year experience as a Level IIA Inspector, or instructor’s permission. *May require additional ETD-400 work before and after established course dates to meet the minimum course criteria.
+Prerequisite: Completion of ETS-300 or equivalent and at least one year experience as a Level IIA Inspector, or instructor’s permission. *May require additional ETS-300 work before and after established course dates to meet the minimum course criteria.

 RevospECT Dashboard Operator (8 hours)

-Use the link on the left to view the latest course schedule.
-For additional information or questions, please contact our training staff using the form found on the Course Registration page or contact Zetec Customer Service.
+For additional information or questions, please contact our training staff using the form found at: Zetec Customer Service.